flancia-coop/doc.anagora.org/social-coop-oc.md

 - TWG/Flan: considerations for hosting move options.
 - Caitlin: Document stipend purpose and process on wiki, link to loomio discussion for those interested in discussing alternatives.
-- Wiki page for Services For Members with tier/status, meet.coop .
+- Melissa: Wiki page for Services For Members with tier/status, meet.coop.
 (On Hackathon?)
 - TWG/CWG: Bonfire operational support & costs.

 ## 2026-02-12 1500 UTC